-answer to that question.
+An important question remains: Were those kids who were sent to the Carlisle Industrial Indian School Taíno Indians?
+I believe that there is no right answer to that question.
 The Taínos had a sad yet surprising history.
 When the Spaniards came to the lands they inhabited in the Caribbean, the Taínos were expecting them, warned by a prophecy that told them they were going to receive the visit of white/dressed people who would kill them.
 The theory of the total extinction of the Taínos was repeated generation after generation like a gospel in the Antilles, yet the truth is that the Taínos made themselves "invisible" to survive in the middle of the oppressive forces of the conquistadors.
 The latest DNA research performed by Dr. Juan Carlos Martínez-Cruzado proves the existence of that invisible nation among the Puerto Ricans today.
 In scientific testing that has been conducted during the last three years across the island, Taíno mitochondrial DNA is being found in an astonishing percentage of the Puerto Rican people.
+[51]

 On the other hand, we have genealogy.
 Right now the genealogy of the Puerto Ricans whom I have been able to trace points to Spain.
 We need to remember that the history of the Taínos is oral and that genealogy is a document-filled endeavor.

-To get a direct, exact, and correct answer as to whether or not those students who were sent to the Carlisle Industrial Indian School were Taíno Indians, we may need to use more technology.
+To get a direct, exact and correct answer as to whether or not those students who were sent to the Carlisle Industrial Indian School were Taíno Indians, we may need to use more technology.
 DNA technology that can read the complete spectrum of the hereditary genes probably will solve the riddle in the near future, when it is more easily available and more affordable.
+[52]

 The issue here should not be the Indian-ness of the Puerto Ricans who were sent to Carlisle, but the fact that they were treated like the Indians.
 They were classified as inferiors and not as the equals of other American students.
+[53]

 The legacy of Carlisle is filled with contradictions.
 Some students spoke of the horrors and the prison-like atmosphere of Carlisle, while others called it home and mentioned the school with fondness and warmth.
 Which were sincere?
 Were some suffering from a type of brainwashing or from the Stockholm Syndrome?
 Were they grateful for their professional successes?

-Mitchell Bush, president of the American Indian Society, said about the Indian school system:
+Mitchell Bush, president of the American Indian Society, said about the Indian school system: [54]

 I've seen some of the more positive side.
-I think one thing it did for us is teach us English... we can all understand and communicate with you.21
+I think one thing it did for us is teach us English... we can all understand and communicate with you. $[55]^{\frac{21}{}}$

-I would like to conclude by mentioning the text of the marker that was newly inaugurated on September 1, 2003, in front of the Carlisle Barracks Cemetery:
+I would like to conclude by mentioning the text of the marker that was newly inaugurated on September 1, 2003, in front of the Carlisle Barracks Cemetery (see Figure 8 a,b, and c): [56]

 This school was the model for a nationwide system of boarding schools intended to assimilate American Indians into mainstream culture.
 Over 10,000 indigenous children attended the school between 1879-1918.
 Despite idealistic beginnings, the school left a mixed and lasting legacy, creating opportunity for some students and conflicted identities for others.
-In this cemetery are 186 graves of students who died while at Carlisle.22
+In this cemetery are 186 graves of students who died while at Carlisle.
+[57]